jrpool/docsearch/README.md

     - If `https`:
       - Set `HTTPS_CERT` to the path to your SSL/TLS certificate.
       - Set `HTTPS_KEY` to the path to your SSL/TLS private key.
-      - Set `LINK_PREFIX` to `https://` plus your domain plus any application prefix you decide to use.
       - Set `PROTOCOL` to `https`.
-      - Set `URL` to the same value as `LINK_PREFIX`, or to any gateway URL you wish to use as the entry into the application.
     - If `http`:
       - Set `HTTPS_CERT` to `''`.
       - Set `HTTPS_KEY` to `''`.
-      - Set `LINK_PREFIX` to any application prefix you decide to use, or `''` if none.
-Precede it with `http://` plus your domain if you are using a reverse proxy server to handle all requests for the application.
       - Set `PORT` to a port that the server’s firewall does not permit traffic from outside the server to address (if you are using `https` with a reverse proxy server).
       - Set `PROTOCOL` to `http`.
-      - Set `URL` to the same value as `LINK_PREFIX`, or to any gateway URL you wish to use as the entry into the application.

   ```
   COOKIE_EXPIRE_DAYS=7